seantrott/scarfs/README.md

 > Trott, S., Bergen, B., Wittenberg, E. (Under Review) SCARFS Database: Spontaneous, Controlled Acts of Reference between Friends and Strangers.

+If you have any questions about the dataset, please contact Sean Trott (trott dot sean at gmail dot com), the owner of this repository.

 ## Data

 ### Primary data files